binghamtondatascienceandanalytics/oldwebsite/README.md

 # [BUDataScienceandAnalytics.Github.io](https://budatascienceandanalytics.github.io)
 Information and resources for a new student organization
-### Please Read before making changes to the website (or anything on GitHub for that matter)
+### Please read before making changes to the website (or anything on GitHub for that matter)
 It is considered very bad practice to make changes directly to production code.
 The code for this website is on the _master branch_ and any changes to it (or _commits_) will be immediately published to the website, possibly breaking it.
 So you want to be careful not to "commit to the master" branch.

 ### GitHub Flow